ANESTHESIOLOGY Daily News

 “There have been great efforts in increasing diversity within anesthesiology resident recruitment.
 Along with these continued efforts, interventions at different stages of the career pathway will also contribute to a more diverse and inclusive field as a whole, such as partnering with local high schools and colleges as well as improving faculty recruitment efforts at academic medical centers,” Dr. Edwards said.
 “Early exposure is key, so the earlier that we can expose individuals from diverse backgrounds to the field, recruitment will improve as well.”

-This morning’s panelists will delve into multiple areas of DEI.
-Topics will include the impact of inspiration and role models; how to navigate challenges, such as biases, stereotypes, or lack of representation; the importance of mentorship and networking; available career pathways, including academic, private practice and subspecialty options; the role of advocacy and leadership; stories of resilience and perseverance; and how to access community support.
+The session's panelists delved into multiple areas of DEI.
+Topics included the impact of inspiration and role models; how to navigate challenges, such as biases, stereotypes, or lack of representation; the importance of mentorship and networking; available career pathways, including academic, private practice and subspecialty options; the role of advocacy and leadership; stories of resilience and perseverance; and how to access community support.

-“Overall, the Faces of Anesthesiology panel aims to provide medical students with a well-rounded understanding of the opportunities, challenges, and strategies for success in anesthesiology, with a specific focus on the experiences of underrepresented minorities,” Dulaney said.
-“It serves as a platform for learning, inspiration, and mentorship, ultimately empowering medical students to pursue and excel in their career path toward anesthesiology.”
+“Overall, the Faces of Anesthesiology panel aimed to provide medical students with a well-rounded understanding of the opportunities, challenges, and strategies for success in anesthesiology, with a specific focus on the experiences of underrepresented minorities,” Dulaney said.
+“It served as a platform for learning, inspiration, and mentorship, ultimately empowering medical students to pursue and excel in their career path toward anesthesiology.”

 From The ASA Monitor